bdrewery/zfstools/README.md

     zfs set com.sun:auto-snapshot=true DATASET

+##### MySQL Support

+Setting a MySQL dataset's property to `mysql` will hook it into the `zfs-snapshot-mysql` script.
+See its section for setup instructions.

+    zfs set com.sun:auto-snapshot=mysql DATASET

 ##### Overrides

 You can override a child dataset to use, or not use auto snapshotting by settings its flag with the given interval.